About the Department

 - Gov 94: Egalitarianism

-- Gov 2088: Ethical Foundations of Political Thought (with Michael Rosen)
+- Gov 2088: Ethical Foundations of Political Thought (w/ Michael Rosen)

 Photo courtesy of Stephanie Mitchell/Photographer, Harvard Gazette